The Queen (2006 film)

 The Queen is a 2006 docudrama film directed by Stephen Frears and written by Peter Morgan.
 The film depicts the death of Diana, Princess of Wales in 1997.
-The royal family regards Diana's death as a private affair and thus not to be treated as an official royal death, in contrast with the views of Prime Minister Tony Blair and Diana's ex-husband, Prince Charles, who favour the general public's desire for an official expression of grief.
-Matters are further complicated by the media, royal protocol regarding Diana's official status, and wider issues about republicanism.
+The royal family regards Diana's death as a private affair and thus not to be treated as an official royal death, in contrast with the views of prime minister Tony Blair and Diana's ex-husband, Prince Charles, who favour the general public's desire for an official expression of grief.
+Matters are further complicated by the media, royal protocol regarding Diana's official status and wider issues about republicanism.

 The film's development coincided with a revival of favourable public sentiment in respect to the British monarchy, a downturn in fortunes for Blair, and the inquest into Diana's death, Operation Paget.
-Michael Sheen reprised his role as Blair from The Deal.
-He would play Blair again in The Special Relationship.
+Michael Sheen reprised his role as Blair from The Deal, and he would do so again in The Special Relationship.

-The Queen garnered widespread critical and popular acclaim for Helen Mirren playing the title role of Queen Elizabeth II.
+The Queen garnered widespread critical and popular acclaim for Helen Mirren playing the title role of Elizabeth II.
 Mirren was praised by the Queen herself and was invited to dinner at Buckingham Palace.
 However, Mirren declined to attend due to filming commitments in Hollywood.

 Plot

-The 1997 general election has Tony Blair and the Labour Party elected on a manifesto of reform and modernisation.
+The 1997 United Kingdom general election has Tony Blair and the Labour Party elected on a manifesto of reform and modernisation.
 Less than four months later, Diana, Princess of Wales is killed in a car crash at the Alma Bridge tunnel in Paris.

-Immediately, her death presents problems for her former husband, Prince Charles, and the Prime Minister, Tony Blair, what to accord the mother of a future king who is no longer a member of the royal family.
-Queen Elizabeth II wonders if Blair will turn his modernisation pledge on to the royal family since he attempts to have her reconsider her views on the funeral plans.
+Immediately, her death presents problems for her former husband, Prince Charles, and the prime minister, Tony Blair, what to accord the mother of a future king who is no longer a member of the royal family.
+Queen Elizabeth II wonders if Blair will turn his modernisation pledge on to the royal family, since he attempts to have her reconsider her views on the funeral plans.
 Diana's family, the Spencers, calls for the funeral to be private.

 Following a speech in which Blair describes Diana as the "People's Princess" and the adoption of the title by the press, an outpouring of grief by the general public begins in broadcasts and displays of floral tributes so numerous at Buckingham and Kensington Palaces that the main entrances onto the complexes have to be rerouted.
 The royal family's senior members make no effort to acknowledge Diana's significance to society as the Queen feels that she must comfort and shield her grandsons following the death of their mother, and so remains on holiday at Balmoral.
 The royal family's popularity plummets, while Blair's approval rises as he responds to the public outcry of the royal family's inaction.